 Customer churn is the silent killer of the subscription business.
-With rising customer acquisition costs (CAC) over the past five years and more market competition than ever, anything you can do to keep customers around longer is vital to your business.
+With rising customer acquisition costs (CAC) over the past five years and more market competition than ever, anything you can do to avoid lost customers is vital to your business' profitability.

 So why aren’t more companies doubling down in their fight against churn?
 Because the solution isn’t intuitive.
 You have to understand the underlying issues that contribute to churn, predict how churn will impact your business, and find ways to combat it.